 You can redeem your points as a statement credit, which is the typical way, or you can use them to pay for purchases directly through Amazon.

-These cards have very different reward structures: would you rather get the set 3% and 2% cash back on gas and groceries, or would you rather get 5% back (10% after it’s doubled) on different types of purchases throughout the year?
+These cards have very different reward structures.
+Would you rather get 3% back on a category of your choice (from a few preset choices) and 2% back at grocery stores and wholesale clubs?
+Or would you rather get 5% back (10% after it’s doubled) on different types of purchases throughout the year?

+Can’t decide which rewards program you prefer?
 You can also consider using both cards.
-Use the Discover it any time you’ll be able to get 5% cash back, and then use the Cash Rewards card any other time.
+Use the Discover it® Cash Back any time you’ll be able to get 5% cash back, and then use the Cash Rewards card any other time.
 Using several credit cards isn’t bad for your credit – learn about the value of carrying multiple credit cards.

-Each of these cards offers a nice set of additional benefits, but the Discover it clearly wins in this category.
+Each of these cards offers a nice set of additional benefits, but the Discover it® Cash Back clearly wins in this category.
 The shopping and travel protections could really come in handy in certain situations, and you won’t get those with the Bank of America card.